zuozhenggh/learning-library/security-library/secureoracle/initialize-environment/initialize-environment.md

     - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
     - Lab: Environment Setup

-## Task 1: Start and Stop SecureOracle Components
+## Task 1: Validate That Required Processes are Up and Running

 1. Now with access to your remote desktop session, proceed as indicated below to validate your environment before you start executing the subsequent labs.
 The following Processes should be up and running: